College of Arts and Humanities

 The Master of Education in Reading is a graduate degree program housed in the Department of Learning and Teaching in the College of Education at the University of West Georgia.
 This degree is offered to educators certified in teaching who desire graduate studies in literacy theories, research, and instructional practices.
 The Reading program is fully online and consists of 30 credit hours.

 The Secondary Education Masters program leads to a T-5 certificate.
 Students must select a concentration in Biology, Mathematics, English, History, or Broad Field Science.
 This degree requires 12 hours of coursework in the content field or in pedagogical content.
 Students can apply by clicking the Graduate Admissions tab on this page.
 Also, note the program sheet on this page which describes the coursework.

-The Department of Collaborative Support and Intervention in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
-Candidates who successfully complete this program and other requirements of the state certification agency (PSC) will be eligible for Georgia Level 5 certification.
+The Department of Learning and Teaching in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
+Candidates who successfully complete this program and other requirements of the state certification agency (PSC) may be eligible for Georgia Level 5 certification.
 Teachers with certification in this area are infield to teach students in grades P-12 with disabilities who receive instruction using the general education curriculum and participate in the general statewide assessment, as well as students in special education preschool (ages 3-5 years).
-This program includes the opportunity for candidates to earn their first clear, renewable, professional teaching certificate (initial certification option).

 The Master's program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
 The graduate program at UWG prepares students for a professional career in the identification, assessment, and treatment of all communication disorders, including language, articulation, voice, resonance, fluency, and swallowing disorders.
 Successful completion of program and other professional requirements is designed to lead the applicant toward obtaining a Master of Education degree (M.Ed.) in Speech-Language Pathology, Georgia Professional Standards Commission (PSC) certification, Georgia Licensure in Speech-Language Pathology, and ASHA's Certificate of Clinical Competence (CCC).